NSHipster/articles/2014-02-10-associated-objects.md

 * * *

-Associated Objects—or Associative References, as they were originally known—are a feature of the Objective-C 2.0 runtime, introduced in Mac OS X 10.6 Snow Leopard (available in iOS 4).
+Associated Objects—or Associative References, as they were originally known—are a feature of the Objective-C 2.0 runtime, introduced in OS X Snow Leopard (available in iOS 4).
 The term refers to the following three C functions declared in `<objc/runtime.h>`, which allow objects to associate arbitrary values for keys at runtime:

 - `objc_setAssociatedObject`
 - `objc_getAssociatedObject`